romanhaa/Cerebro/examples/GSE108041/Seurat_v3/README.md

 ## Pre-processing with Seurat

-With the merged transcript count matrix ready, we create a Seurat object, add sample info to meta data, and remove cells with less than `100` transcripts or fewer than `50` expressed genes.
+With the merged transcript count matrix ready, we create a Seurat object, add sample info to meta data, and remove cells with less fewer `100` transcripts or `50` expressed genes.
+Then, we follow the standard Seurat workflow, including...

+* normalization,
-Then, we follow the standard Seurat workflow, including normalization, identifying highly variably genes, scaling expression values and regressing out the number of transcripts per cell, perform principal component analysis (PCA), find neighbors and clusters.
+* identifying highly variably genes,
+* scaling expression values and regressing out the number of transcripts per cell,
+* perform principal component analysis (PCA),
+* find neighbors and clusters.

 Furthermore, we build a cluster tree that represents the similarity between clusters and create a dedicated `cluster` column in the meta data.

 ```r